 - Have you focused collaborative efforts on agility and results, not more process?

-- Have you provided education and orientation to the practical application of collaboration?
+- Have you provided education and orientation to the practical application of collaboration for innovation?

 - Does collaboration feed into your high-performance team/culture model.